eksctl-io/eksctl/site/content/usage/16-fargate-support.md

 [ℹ]  created Fargate profile "fp-development" on EKS cluster "fargate-example-cluster"
 ```

-Using this command with CLI flags eksctl can only create a single fargate profile with a simple selector.
+Using this command with CLI flags eksctl can only create a single Fargate profile with a simple selector.
 For more
 complex selectors, for example with more namespaces, eksctl supports using a config file:

 ```yaml